Appenders

 RabbitMQ (AMQP)

-Stream log messages through a queue on RabbitMQ broker.
+Stream log entries through a queue on a RabbitMQ broker (requires the bunny gem):

 SemanticLogger.add_appender(